tudududu/json_tools/docs/index.md

 - Adobe After Effects scripting (ExtendScript) for preparing compositions, setting output paths, and queueing to AME
 - A Python CLI for converting campaign CSVs into structured JSON that drives AE

+> NEW · Extras for AE pipeline
+>
+> Duplicate comps with an extra template (e.g., TikTok layout) and have them flow through the pipeline automatically.
+See “Extras (Step 3) — Duplicate with an extra template” in the AE guide: [script/ae/readMe/README.md](../script/ae/readMe/README.md).

 ## Get started

 1) Convert your CSV to JSON